Eduniyaa/gitPractice/README.md

 # gitPractice
-Repository for practicing basic Bash commands.
+Repository for practicing basic Bash commands and scripts.